 B-STAR graduates ready to take on freshman year

 Twenty-seven incoming freshmen celebrated the completion of the Business Student Transition At Rutgers (B-STAR) program, which launches them into college as the newest B-STARs at Rutgers Business School.

 The Aug.
 17 graduation marked the culmination of six credits worth of college course work, special sessions and a unique orientation to life at Rutgers Business School.
 Charles A. Brown, assistant dean for diversity programs, described it as “the most influential six weeks of their academic journey.”

 Once the fall semester begins, B-STAR graduates are provided with ongoing follow-up and engagement and given various support services, resources and opportunities to develop their leadership abilities as they work on their undergraduate business degrees.
 As the students advance, they are given access to corporate partners and encouraged to pursue internship and full-time employment opportunities.

 B-STAR is run by Brown and Diego Santiago, the program coordinator, with the support of the dean’s office.
-The program, one of the strongest examples of Rutgers Business School's ability to have social impact, reflects its committment to diversity, inclusion and access.
+The program, one of the strongest examples of Rutgers Business School's ability to have social impact, reflects its commitment to diversity, inclusion and access.

 "My office is here to support you," Brown said.
 He encouraged the students to "take advantage of resources, to support one another and to seize opportunities."